leksus1966/telegramBotProject/README.md

 1. Install the latest version of [Python](https://www.python.org/downloads/)
    - I used the Python 3.13

-2. Sign up for a free account at [weatherapi.com](https://www.weatherapi.com/), log in, and generate your new API key in the dashboard section.
+2. Sign up for a free account at [openweathermap](https://openweathermap.org/),
+3. Log in to [home page](https://home.openweathermap.org/api_keys), and generate your new API key.

 3. After generating your API key, copy it into the "OPENWEATHER_API_KEY" variable within the .env file using this format:
 ```bash